We’ve come to realize that many of our readers have questions about PCOS. What is PCOS? What causes it? What are its symptoms? Can you heal it?

 (And just a forewarning about the ultrasound, it’s a transvaginal ultrasound, meaning the doctor/technician will use an ultrasound wand inserted into your vagina to get imaging of your ovaries.
 We’ve heard of so many women who didn’t know this beforehand and were a little traumatized when they found out.
 So, we’re just letting you know.)

 Image: 4 The small black dots on the images with numbers next to them are eggs in one ovary.
 Each picture examines the ovary from a different angle.
-The tech who took the images above counted and numbered each follicle so that we can see that this ovary has 39 immature follicles in it!
+The tech who took the images above counted and numbered each follicle so, we can see that this ovary has 39 immature follicles in it!

 So, if your doctor is helping you with some hormone-related problems and sees that you meet at least two of the criteria on this list, they may diagnose you with PCOS and start you on treatment.